pk3103/McDonald-s/README.md

 Business questions addressed in the analysis:

--What is the total sales revenue for each category of menu items?
+-What is the total sales revenue for each category of menu items?< br / >
 -How many orders are placed each day?
 -Which menu item is the most frequently ordered?
 -What menu items generate the total revenue?